 A mountain pass leads us eventually to the other side of the island where we have lunch before heading back to Pothia.
 In the afternoon we have enough time to explore Pothia and its old town on foot.
 One can clearly realise the influence of the sponge diving wealth for its inhabitants.
 Dinner on board.

 Overnight near Pothia.

 At early morning the boat takes us to Mastichari of Kos.
 Today our daily tour takes us through varied landscapes, mostly along the coast and partly through the impressive mountains of Kos to the same named island’s capital.
 Along the way we stop for a longer lunch break in the old Greek mountain village of Zia.
 After dinner on board you may explore the bustling town of Kos.

 Day 7: Island of Kos (19 miles/30 km)

-In the morning, we take a cycle trip to the world-famous archaeological excavation site of the Asclipion, where Hippocrates, the father of modern medicine, practiced.
+In the morning, we take a cycle trip to the world-famous archaeological excavation site of the Asclipion, where Hippocrates, the father of modern medicine, and later on also some personal physicians of the Roman empoerors did practice.
 From here, the bike ride leads us on to Zia, an old Greek mountain village, which tempts us to stay with its numerous, cozy taverns.